fatliau/leetcode_MostLikedQuests/README.md

 ## steps
 before query on the database, you can either
-1. execute the main.py to create and load the database, or
+* execute the main.py to create and load the database, or
+* download the leetcode.db, or
-2. download the leetcode.db
+* download the questions.csv

 ## check the data
 ### highest like/dislike ratio questions without premium limitation